GRE Information and FAQ

 If you like this material, you’ll love the course!

-This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of GRE examples and problems and feedback from GRE experts to your questions.
-In addition, the powerful learning engine StudyDesk increases your learning efficiency by monitoring your progress and directing you to areas where you need further study.
-All for only $49.95!
-Sign up now.
+This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of GRE examples, problems, videos, and feedback from GRE experts to your questions.
+All for only $19.95!
 Click the link above for a tour of the course.

 Course Features: